 - Administration and profit margin: typically 10–15%.

+A suspiciously low bid is a warning sign.
 If a bill rate is at or below the prevailing local guard wage, the provider is likely underpaying staff, skipping insurance or training, or misclassifying workers — all of which become your problem when something goes wrong.
 The cheapest bid is rarely the safest.
 Compare our full breakdown of security guard prices.

 A worked example: how a bill rate is built